Bible Definitions Shed Light On God’s Word!

 Luther, Martin (1483-1546):

-A German monk and theologian who became a leader in the sixteenth century during the Protestant Reformation.
+Luther was a German monk and theologian who became a leader in the sixteenth century during the Protestant Reformation.
 He was excommunicated from the Roman Catholic Church after publishing his 95 Theses, which challenged the Church’s doctrines and practices.
-Luther placed importance on justification by grace through faith and the Bible as the sole authority for Christians, not scripture and tradition, as Catholics assert.
+Luther emphasized the importance of justification by grace through faith and the Bible as the sole authority for Christians, not scripture and tradition, as Catholics assert.
 His ideas helped pioneer Protestant thought.
 He is the founder of Lutheranism.

 Megachurch: